LucaCappelletti94/encodeproject/README.rst

 All parameters are optional, they just act as additional filters.

-For quering the biosamples you can run the following:
+For querying the biosamples you can run the following:

 .. code:: python